skandar9/moraqabat/README.md

 }
 ```
 Swagger annotations provided using the @OA and @OAS tags.
 These annotations are used by the L5 Swagger package to generate API documentation.
+The annotations are used to document the API endpoints and provide additional information such as request and response schemas, parameters, and authentication requirements.

 - @OA\Info: This annotation is used to provide general information about the API, such as the title and version.
 - @OA\Server: These annotations define the server URLs where the API is hosted.
 In this case,